riceric22/riceric22.github.io/debugml.md

 **Website**: [https://www.cis.upenn.edu/~exwong/debugml/][site]

 Students from all majors and degree levels are welcome.
 There are no specific course requirements, but a background in machine learning at an introductory course level is expected, as well as basic programming experience for the course project.

+Grading will be based off of 80% course project (15% proposal + 20% progress report + 25% final report + 20% presentation) and 20% participation (5% readings + 15% discussion).
+There will be no homeworks or exams.

 This class will combine lectures and discussions.
 The lectures will typically cover the core groundwork, followed by a student-led in-depth discussion based on assigned readings.
 Readings and lecture materials will be posted on the schedule.